 - Caeleste – Based in Mechelen, Caeleste has created several major breakthroughs in image sensors for space, scientific and medical applications.

-- CMOSIS – Antwerp-based company that develops and supplies advanced off-the-shelf customized and full-custom CMOS image sensors.
+- CMOSIS – Antwerp-based company, acquired by optical solutions leader ams, that develops and supplies advanced off-the-shelf customized and full-custom CMOS image sensors.

 - OIP Sensor Systems – Headquartered in Oudenaarde, OIP designs, develops and manufactures optomechanical instruments for space applications.

 - 3D Systems – Formerly LayerWise, a spin-off of Leuven University, 3D Systems masters the direct metal printing (DMP) technology to target both serial production and prototyping.
 This digital additive manufacturing technology finds its ideal application in the aerospace industry, as it enables the manufacture of complex free-form parts in a single manufacturing step, using any type of metal.